The Complete Guide to Electronic Data Interchange (EDI)

 EDI in Finance

-Financial institutions use EDI to exchange vast amounts of documents related to transactions, payments, account verifications and loans with corporates, merchants and government agencies.
-EDI automates labour-intensive processes like check processing while integrating with core banking systems for straight-through processing and enables banks and financial services firms to achieve higher productivity, lower transaction times and reduce costs.
+Financial institutions use EDI to exchange vast amounts of documents related to transactions, payments, account verifications, and loans with corporations, merchants, and government agencies.
+EDI automates labor-intensive processes like check processing while integrating with core banking systems for straight-through processing and enables banks and financial services firms to achieve higher productivity, lower transaction times, and reduce costs.

 EDI transaction helps financial institutions achieve straight-through processing and automation.
 However, EDI systems are increasingly integrated with digital channels and offerings like online banking.
 Updates to EDI standards and formats are thus combined with enhancements to digital customer interfaces.
 Financial institutions must also align EDI data with regulatory reporting needs.